yesihaveidea/myrtille/DOCUMENTATION.md

 **CAUTION!
 If you want to use websockets**, you need IIS 8 or greater with the websocket protocol enabled (disabled by default; see https://www.iis.net/configreference/system.webserver/websocket).

 The .NET 4.5+ framework can be installed automatically by the myrtille installer (Setup.exe), enabled as a feature of IIS (Web Server role > Applications Development > ASP.NET 4.5 on Windows Server 2012) or installed separately (https://www.microsoft.com/en-us/download/details.aspx?id=30653).

+Into the roles and features management, ensure you have enabled **HTTP Activation** under ".NET Framework 4.5+ Features" > "WCF Services" (required by the Myrtille services and REST API).

 The installer does install myrtille under the IIS default website and creates a custom application pool ("MyrtilleAppPool").
 If you want to use another website or application pool, you can change it manually afterward (with the IIS manager).